Stitched grid designs

 Choose a needle

 Use a blunt tapestry needle that fits your canvas count and yarn or floss thickness.
+Larger canvas holes usually use thicker yarn and a larger needle.
+Smaller canvas holes need finer thread and a smaller needle.

 Step 2